Style Tips Quick Reference

 Numbers—Spell out numbers under 10.
 Exceptions: Always use numerals for credits, enrollment limits and in numbered lists.

-Periods—Use only space space after a period or end punctuation.
+Periods—Use only one space after a period or end punctuation.

 State abbreviations—Use standard abbreviations; avoid using two-letter postal codes in text (use only in mailing addresses).
 Both the Chicago Manual of Style and the Associated Press Stylebook list state abbreviations; you can also find them at StateAbbreviations.us.